conestack/bdajax/README.txt

       fubar
     </a>

-When this link is clicked, the DOM element with id ``fubar`` gets replaced with results of action ``renderfubar``.
+On click the DOM element with id ``fubar`` will be replaced by the results of action ``renderfubar``.
 Request context and request params are taken from ``ajax:target`` definition.

-Bind an action which acts as event listener.
-Consider section 'Trigger events'.
+Bind an action acting as event listener.
+See section 'Trigger events'.
-The event triggered there indicates that context has changed to target with params.
-Now we want to react on this and perform some action
+A triggered event indicates change of context on target with params.
+Hereupon perform some action.
 ::

     <div id="content"